The Spiritual Battle: the World the Flesh and the Devil

 The LORD is my strength and song, And He has become my salvation; This is my God, and I will praise Him; My father’s God, and I will extol Him (Exodus 15:2).

-We should note that Paul’s encouragement to be ‘filled with the Spirit’ is in the context of ‘singing and making melody in your heart to the Lord’ and ‘giving thanks always for all things to God’ (Ephesians 5:18-20).
+Note Paul’s encouragement to be ‘filled with the Spirit’ is in the context of ‘singing and making melody in your heart to the Lord’ and ‘giving thanks always for all things to God’ (Ephesians 5:18-20).
 When we are at the end of our own strength God’s strength will sustain us.

 My flesh and my heart may fail, but God is the strength of my heart and my portion forever (Psalm 73:26).